How To Build a PPC Reporting Dashboard to Track Performance

 4. Choose Between a PPC Template or Create a Custom Dashboard

-The next step is to choose between starting with a template, cloning an existing dashboard, or starting from scratch and creating a custom dashboard.
+The next step is to choose between starting with a template, cloning an existing PPC dashboard, or starting from scratch and creating a custom dashboard.
 For this example, we’ll start with our PPC template.

 PPC Dashboard Builder Workflow

-From there, you can choose which dashboard template you’d like to use—you can find a full list of our dashboard templates here.
-After that, you’ll be asked to choose a name for the dashboard and to click “Create Dashboard”:
+From there, you can choose which dashboard template you’d like to use—you can find a full list of our dashboard templates that cover the full spectrum of digital marketing.

 6. Customize Widgets in the Dashboard